Mixtec culture: Postclassic Period

 Figurines from the Coast of Oaxaca.
 This region was colonized by the Mixtecs during the early Mesoamerican Postclassic and was the scene of the flourishing of Yucu Dzaa (Tututepec).

 From the Postclassic onwards, the Mixtecs had more extensive contacts with other populations of what is now Oaxaca, even in spite of linguistic and ethnic differences.
 A special case is the relationship between Mixtecs and Zapotecs, present in earlier times but now more intense.
 These relations were not only the result of their neighborliness in the same region, but also had economic and political purposes.
 The existence of a dense network of matrimonial alliances between Mixtec and Zapotec elites has been documented.
-For example, the Codex Nuttall tells of the marriage of Tres Lagarto with a Zapotec noblewoman from Zaachila, from whose marriage Cocijoeza was born, the future lord of that city who forged a combined Mixtec and Zapotec army and undertook an expansionist campaign in the Central Valleys of Oaxaca.
+For example, the Codex Nuttall tells of the marriage of Three Lizard with a Zapotec noblewoman from Zaachila, from whose marriage Cocijoeza was born, the future lord of that city who forged a combined Mixtec and Zapotec army and undertook an expansionist campaign in the Central Valleys of Oaxaca.
 There are numerous cities in Los Valles that show signs of Mixtec presence, including Monte Albán itself, where Alfonso Caso rescued the treasure from Tomb 7.
 The existence of works of Mixtec influence in Los Valles has been the subject of speculation by specialists.
 For some, it is evidence of Mixtec expansionism, so that the Zapotecs of Los Valles would have been politically dominated by the Mixtecs.
 However, it is also plausible that the matrimonial and political alliances between Mixtecs and Zapotecs have favored the diffusion of Mixtec art in the Zapotec territory, art that was used as an element of prestige by the elite of the Zapotec cities.
 Besides Monte Albán, other cities of Los Valles that show archaeological objects of Mixtec manufacture or influence are Mitla, Lambityeco, Yagul, Cuilapan and Zaachila; this last one was the most important of the Zapotec cities until its conquest by the Mexica in the 15th century.